Want to get the most out of Linkedin groups?

 But who knows?

-Maybe it will work for you niche
+Maybe it will work for your niche

 If your goal is simply to network, you can use Linkedin groups as well.
 The best way to start networking on Linkedin is to join alumni linkedin groups.

 Alumni networks are often underestimated and you can find plenty of people on Linkedin trying to leverage that.
+Launching a linkedin prospecting campaign on alumni is always a good idea.

 Linkedin Groups can be a perfect place to find talents.
 There a plenty of Linkedin groups gathering experts around specific topics.